I was born in 1966 to some loving parents. This is where many writers now state: From the age

 stories for a while because writing a novel was simply taking too long with my busy life.

-And then came the event that changed my attitude towards writing forever.
-A friend of someone dear to me committed
+And then came the event that changed my attitude towards writing forever -- a suicide by a friend of someone in my

-suicide.
+circle at that time.
 This rocked my world big time!
-Suddenly, some of the things I thought I knew -- life is short, pursue your
+Suddenly, some of the things I thought I knew -- life is short,

-dreams while you can, etc. -- instantly became very real to me.
-That was the night, with these old perspectives newly
+pursue your dreams while you can, etc. -- instantly became very real to me.
+That was the night, with these old